 For example, Adedeji explains, a trailer has the Right of Way over a private car.
-However, army car has the Right of Way over a trailer, especially, if there are soldiers with guns on it.
+However, army car has the Right of Way over a trailer, especially, if the army car has soldiers with guns on it.

 At the top on the hierarchy, there are the tankers.
 Fuel tankers, water tankers, cement tankers.
 They are the biggest and heaviest.
 No one should challenge them on the road.

-Chief Bamidele Adedeji say that each tanker is managed by a very important Chief Tanker, like himself, with one or two Motor Boys, like those motor-boys he has.
-Normally the motor-boys come from the same village or even from the same family.
+Chief Bamidele Adedeji say that each tanker is managed by a very important Chief Tanker, like himself, with one or two Motor-Boys, like those motor-boys he has.
+Normally the motor-boys come from the same village and even from the same family.
 Relatives of the Chief Tanker, like in his case.

-Bamidele Adedeji's Motor Boys admire him for his ability to control the giant machine.
-Usually, they are doing the less honorable jobs, such as cleaning the tanker, from time to time; parking the tanker when required; pushing cars left and right, to clear the path, when the chief is stuck in a heavy go-slow (traffic jam).
+Bamidele Adedeji's Motor-Boys admire him for his ability to control the giant machine.
+Usually, they are doing the less honorable jobs, such as cleaning the tanker, from time to time, or parking the tanker when required.
+Plus, pushing cars left and right, to clear the path, when the chief is stuck in a heavy go-slow (traffic jam).

-His size and his job, as a Chief Tanker, provide Bamidele Adedeji a special position in the hierarchy, of the Oguro community, and Bamidele Adedeji is indeed highly respected among the residents of Oguro and the surrounding villages.
+His size and his job, as a Chief Tanker, provide Bamidele Adedeji a special position in the hierarchy of the Oguro community, and Bamidele Adedeji is indeed highly respected among the residents of Oguro village and the surrounding villages.